-Early 2020 is a good time to pull out the calendar and make note of the U.S. Postal Service’s 10 holidays for the year.
+Ever wondered, is the mail delivery today?
+Or perhaps you’re looking ahead for your direct mail campaigns.
+It’s a good idea to pull out the calendar and make note of the U.S. Postal Service’s 10 holidays for the year.
 Depending on when and what you are mailing, that one day without mail delivery could make a difference.

 We all remember that there’s no mail delivery on the big holidays–New Year’s, Memorial Day, July 4, Labor Day, Thanksgiving and Christmas–but it’s holidays like Martin Luther King Day, Washington’s Birthday, Columbus Day and Veteran’s Day that sometimes catch us off guard, especially when they fall on a weekend and get moved to a Friday or a Monday.